aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/30-expose-a-service.md

 ```bash
 ac8bed13fd78247e995b42664063ce47-1403049919.us-east-1.elb.amazonaws.com
 ```
-Remember, the gateway you created earlier is exposed throug this istio-ingressgateway service which is in turn exposed throug an AWS Loadbalancer, and the destination service of the virtualService you created was *home*
+Remember, the gateway you created earlier is exposed through this istio-ingressgateway service which is in turn exposed through an AWS Loadbalancer, and the destination service of the virtualService you created was *home*

-So to access it we hit the same dns name of the istio-ingressgateway loadbalancer, by using the path */home*
+So to access it, we hit the same dns name of the istio-ingressgateway loadbalancer, by using the path */home*

 ```bash
 $ curl -s $ISTIO_IG_HOSTNAME/home | grep "Retail Store Sample App"